finos/spring-bot/README.md

 - Symphony API Spring-Boot Starter
 - Symphony App Spring-Boot Starter
 - Symphony JSON Support
-- Demo App
-- Demo Bot
 - Tutorials for getting started
 - Symphony FIX Support
 - A Symphony Maven Build Notifier
 - Symphony Shared Stream
 - Chat Workflow
+- KoreAI Connector
+- Lots of Demo Code

 Read further to see what each of these includes.